Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/useless.md

 fi
 ```

 Hhm, no flag there.
-But there is an instruction to read the manual and the challenge is also tagged with `man` so lets try that
+But there is an instruction to read the manual and the challenge is also tagged with `man` so let's try that
 ```
 picoplayer@challenge:~$ man useless